kwaldenphd/Python/README.md

 14. Python has a few rules for variables:
   *	Variable names can only include letter, numbers, or underscores, but cannot start with a number.
   *	Spaces are not permitted.
-  *	The names of python methods and functions are reserved, meaning that they cannot be used as variable names.
+  *	The names of Python methods and functions are reserved, meaning that they cannot be used as variable names.
 So, print cannot be used as a variable name.
   * As a rule, variable names should be short and descriptive.

 <blockquote>Q1: In your own words, explain the difference between the print(hello) command we just used and print(“hello”).</blockquote>